The Value of Medicare Agents: What MedPAC Overlooked

 Another focal point of MedPAC’s presentation was agent compensation.
 The commission structure implied that agents may be financially motivated to steer clients toward specific plans.

 However, Medicare agents are bound by strict CMS regulations prohibiting steering and misleading marketing practices.
+Key facts about agent compensation that were overlooked:

 • Agents must be transparent about which plans they represent and cannot make misleading claims.